-The ‘hub-and-spoke’ model allows workers the flexibility to attend collaborative, face to face meetings at a company HQ, but also to base themselves at a flexible workspace closer to home when working solo.
+The ‘hub-and-spoke’ model allows workers the flexibility to attend collaborative, face-to-face meetings at a company HQ, but also to base themselves in a flexible workspace closer to home when working solo.
 This way of working will be crucial in helping to establish the world of the 15-Minute Commute.

 Bringing the concept to life